Madonna in a Fur Coat: Plot summary

 They spend New Year's Eve together, drinking alcohol and dancing.
 Raif accompanies a drunk Maria to her home.
 He takes care of her, and in the morning they wake up next to each other.
 They have an argument, and Maria asks Raif to leave her house.
 Raif wanders the city for hours.
 He ends up at Wannsee, the site where Heinrich von Kleist and his lover committed suicide together.
 He remembers visiting with Maria, and ponders intimacy and purpose.
 Ultimately, he decides to return to Maria's house.
-There, he finds out that Maria has taken ill, and has been hospitalized in Prague.
+There, he finds out that Maria has taken ill, and has been hospitalized.

 Raif rushes into the hospital, and begs his way inside.
 There he finds a sick Maria, who is finally convinced that Raif is not like any other man and actually is in love with her.
 Maria admits that she loves Raif.
 They spend the next month at the hospital until they decide to leave the hospital for home-care.

 Maria soon regains her strength, but Raif finds out that his father died and decides he needs to leave for Havran.
 Maria too decides to leave Berlin to live with her mother in Prague, until Raif settles in Turkey and invites her to live with him.
 When he finally reaches Turkey, he sees that his brother-in-laws have claimed a big portion of the inheritance.
 He is given a "wasteland" to farm.
 While he works in his olive fields, his only source of joy is Maria's letters, until one day the letters stop coming.
 In one of her last letters, Maria says she has got a surprise that she will only reveal when they see each other face to face.
 When she stops sending letters, Raif thinks Maria too has betrayed him and is heartbroken.
 He has lost his will to live, and eventually marries a woman that he doesn't like, and lives with her in between the furniture he bought for Maria.
 He believes that if even Maria betrayed him, then not another person on Earth is worth his trust and alienates himself from the society.
 Raif finds a job as a German translator in a lumber firm.

 Ten years later, an old acquaintance of Raif from Berlin, who is also a relative of Maria, meets Raif in Ankara.
 She travels with a nine-year-old girl.
 She reveals that Maria has died from a sickness nine years ago, and she left a baby girl, whose father was a "Turkish man she refused to name."
 Raif feels guilty for not trusting Maria and regrets alienating himself.